Plants need nutrients to grow. They absorb the nutrients from the soil via the plant’s root system.

 The types of organic fertilisers include : compost, green manure, and farmyard manure.

-Compost is Composed of rotted organic matter made from plant residues and Animal dung or droppings.
+Compost is composed of rotted organic matter made from plant residues and Animal dung or droppings.
 The process of making compost is called composting.
-And the materials used for composting include: plant residues, animal dung or bird droppings, animal urine, water, wood ash, thermometer, tester, etc.
+And the materials and equipment used for composting include: plant residues, animal dung or bird droppings, animal urine, water, wood ash, thermometer, tester, etc.

 There are two methods of making compost.
 They are the stack method and the pit method.
 Composts commonly contain about 2 percent nitrogen, 0.5 to 1 percent phosphorus, and about 2 percent potassium.
 The nutrients in compost becomes available slowly, reduces leaching and extends availability over the whole growing season.
 The nutrients in Composts are essentially low, which explains why large amounts are needed to be applied.